cruzgodar/wilson/README.md

 - `worldWidth`, `worldHeight`, `worldCenterX`, `worldCenterY`: the current world coordinates.
 It is recommended not to change these directly, particularly when using the built-in panning and zooming.
 - `minWorldWidth`, `maxWorldWidth`, `minWorldHeight`, `maxWorldHeight`, `minWorldCenterX`, `maxWorldCenterX`, `minWorldCenterY`, `maxWorldCenterY`: bounds on the world coordinates.
 May be changed dynamically, although the possible subsequent clamping of the coordinates may be undesirable.
 - `reduceMotion`: a boolean for whether reduced motion animations are enabled.
 Can be changed dynamically.
+- `useInteractionForPanAndZoom`: a boolean for whether to use pan and zoom interactions.
+Can be changed dynamically.
 - `currentlyFullscreen`: a boolean for whether the canvas is currently in fullscreen mode.
 Readonly.
 - `animateFullscreen`: a boolean for whether the fullscreen transition is animated.
 Can be changed dynamically.
 - `draggableElements`: a readonly object containing the current draggables, of the form